tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 * [nesting_dict_of_dicts.py](Activities/07-Ins_Nesting/Solved/nesting_dict_of_dicts.py)

 Introduce nesting by explaining that lists and dictionaries are really just data containers.
+Use the [slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit#slide=id.g55e32eac42_0_91) to accompany your lecture.

 * The values in a list or dictionary can actually be other lists and dictionaries.
 This means that you can have a list of dictionaries, or a dictionary where each value is a list.
 You can also have lists of lists and dictionaries of dictionaries!